aaronhurt/rlm_couchbase/README.md

 Notes
 -----

-This module was tested to handle thousands of radius requests in a short period of time from several thousand Aerohive Access Points pointing to a FreeRADIUS installation for accounting and authorization.
-You should list the couchbase module in both the accounting and authorization sections of your site configuration if you are planning to use it for both purposes.
-You should also have PAP enabled for authenticating users based on cleartext or hashed password attributes.
-As always YMMV.

 This module was built and tested against the latest [FreeRADIUS v3.0.x branch](https://github.com/FreeRADIUS/freeradius-server/tree/v3.0.x) as of the most current commit to this repository.